Our team

 Vivian is a Duke undergraduate majoring in Chemistry and Chinese.
 She is very excited to learn about the molecular relationship between biological sex and health outcomes.
 In her free time, Vivian enjoys reading, playing piano, and going on walks in rainy weather.

-Ariella Ruiz, Duke Undergraduate, SURE Fellow, 2024-2025, Currently: PhD Student at Emory University Genetics and Molecular Biology Graduate Program
+Ariella Ruiz, Undergraduate Research Assistant, SURE Fellow, 2024-2025, Currently: PhD Student at Emory University Genetics and Molecular Biology Graduate Program

-Ire Debayo-Doherty, NCSU Undergraduate, Summer Scholars Program in Genome Sciences and Medicine, 2024
+Ire Debayo-Doherty, Undergraduate Research Assistant, Summer Scholars Program in Genome Sciences and Medicine, 2024, Currently: Undergraduate, NC State University